 Plans for the Quayside buildings include a ‘thermal grid’, circulating and re-using energy for passive heating and cooling, which should reduce or even remove the need for additional air conditioning.
 They will pilot smart waste systems, using sensors to automate waste sorting and simplify greywater re-use, freeing both residents’ time and landfill space.
 Sidewalk Toronto also aims for on-site renewable energy generation, to make the site fully independent, climate-positive and sustainable.
 Smart environment solutions are an important aspect in smart city development.

-"With its strong citizen-centric and holistic approach, further strengthened by the recently announced partnership with Google's Sidewalk Labs, Toronto has embarked on the right path to becoming one of the smartest North American cities."
+"With its strong citizen-centric and holistic approach, further strengthened by promising partnerships with leading solution providers, Toronto has embarked on the right path to becoming one of the smartest North American cities", concludes Thomas Müller, Co-Founder of bee smart city.

 https://sidewalktoronto.ca/, accessed Nov 21, 2017.